 After spending six years in Seattle and a year in Boston, I moved back to my hometown of Phoenix in November 2010.
 Saying goodbye to Seattle was heartbreaking, but the cloudy weather there and the fickle weather in Boston are terrible migraine triggers for me.
 I’m happy to be back in Phoenix, reconnecting with dear friends, being close to family, and, of course, having fewer migraine attacks with the more stable weather.

-Passionate, intense, introspective, empathetic (sometimes overly so), fun-loving, silly, stubborn and, ahem, bossy are the best adjectives to describe me.
+Passionate, introspective, empathetic (sometimes overly so), fun-loving, stubborn and brave are the best adjectives to describe me.
 My interests include baking, traveling, practicing yoga, reading, watching baseball and making messes with my craft of the month.

 Thanks for stopping by The Daily Headache.
 I hope you find comfort, support, resources and coping techniques that help you manage your own chronic illness.

 The Daily Headache represents one patient’s experience and point of view.
 I share what helps me cope physically and emotionally with migraine, chronic daily headache and chronic illness.
 I hope it will help you on your journey, but I am not trained in medicine, public health or patient education.
 Nothing on this site should be taken as medical advice.
 If you read something you’d like to try, consult with your health care professional before making any changes to your treatment plan.